esp-rs/book/src/installation/index.md

 Make sure you have [Rust][rust-lang-org] installed.
 If not, see the instructions on the [rustup][rustup.rs-website] website.

-See also [alternative installation methods][rust-alt-installation].

-> **Warning**: When using Windows, make sure you have installed one of the ABIs listed below.
+When using Windows, make sure you have installed one of the ABIs listed below.
 For more details, see the [Windows][rustup-book-windows] chapter in The rustup book.
->
-> - **MSVC**: Recommended ABI, included in the list of `rustup` default requirements.
+- **MSVC**: Recommended ABI, included in the list of `rustup` default requirements.
 Use it for interoperability with the software produced by Visual Studio.
-> - **GNU**: ABI used by the GCC toolchain.
+- **GNU**: ABI used by the GCC toolchain.
 Install it yourself for interoperability with the software built with the MinGW/MSYS2 toolchain.

-> **Warning**: When using Unix systems, installing Rust via a system package manager (eg. `brew`, `apt`, `dnf`, etc.) can result in various issues and incompatibilities, so it's best to use [rustup][rustup.rs-website] instead.
+> **Warning**: When using Unix based systems, installing Rust via a system package manager (e.g. `brew`, `apt`, `dnf`, etc.) can result in various issues and incompatibilities, so it's best to use [rustup][rustup.rs-website] instead.

+See also [alternative installation methods][rust-alt-installation].

 [rustup.rs-website]: https://rustup.rs/
 [rust-alt-installation]: https://rust-lang.github.io/rustup/installation/other.html